 ‘But Máire wasn’t entirely wrong.
 Sexual love has a sacred quality to it that transcends the gratification of primal instincts; not to say there’s anything wrong with gratification.
 In fact, you might have taught her this since she had no way of knowing, the special magic that goes beyond populating the earth’s surface.
 What she discovered that night was a something more she didn’t understand and perhaps still doesn’t – how her spirit longed to meld with yours in the ecstatic union with your body.’

 ‘From what you indicated,’ Eli said, ‘I suspect even before your tryst she might have been in love with you for some time.
 Maybe deep down, she still is.’

 ‘And maybe I am too,’ I said, ‘at least for this something more.
-But what was this illusive enchantment we had.
+But what was this elusive enchantment we had?
 I’m not sure I understand; I just know I’ve never experienced anything like it since.’

 Maybe I can help you with this, Mo said.
 What I meant by something more was a rare quality that went beyond what is typically regarded as romantic love in your world.
 Did you notice that neither Máire nor Julianne asked you for anything, but loved you for who you were?
 Máire wanted to save your soul; Julianne wants to save your body.
 It is this quality of their spirit that captured your heart; the unconditional love you didn’t understand but felt.
 Both women are physically appealing, yet even more appealing to behold within.
 That’s what you’ve missed with Máire… but regained with Julianne.’